klaviyo-labs/Pet-Party-Planner/README.md

 1. `page.tsx` files serves React components to the route composed of the parent folder's names.
 2. `route.ts` files serve API endpoints to the route composed of the parent folder's name.

-## Disclaimers

-This application is for sample purposes only to help understand how to set up OAuth with Klaviyo, and this application should not be used as the basis for any apps.

-The JWT user authentication is a placeholder for demo purposes only and should not be implemented in a production environment.

 ## How this app integrates with Klaviyo